Using reservoir reserves

 - 1 April to 30 September, 7.30am - 5pm.

 Reservoir reserves are closed on Christmas Day and Total Fire Ban Days.
 Ahead of visiting a reservoir reserve, please check the CFS website for fire danger ratings.

 You may be asked by SA Water to leave a site to enable operational activity or if you are not using the site responsibly.

-This is a smoke-free zone and we ask you to please respect the natural environment and be considerate of other visitors and our neighbours by:
+Reservoir reserves are smoke-free zones and we ask you to please respect the natural environment and be considerate of other visitors and our neighbours by: